codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 5: (Optional) Configure Hybrid GitOps Runtime as Argo Application

 The final step, also optional, is to configure the Hybrid GitOps Runtime as an Argo Application.
 By doing so, you can easily monitor its health and sync statuses, and ensure that GitOps is the single source of truth for the runtime.
+Configuring the Runtime as an Argo Application displays the runtime components and

-To configure it, you simply need to click the button, and Codefresh takes care of the configuration for you.
+* Click **Configure as Argo Application**, and Codefresh takes care of the configuration for you.

 >If you don't configure it as an Argo Application, the Sync Status column will show "N/A" and remind you to configure it.